WurthElektronik/FeatherWings/SensorFeatherWing/README.md

 ![Sensor FeatherWing](assets/SensorFeatherWing.png)

-For more information about the Hardware, please to do Hardware repository or download [Sensor FeatherWing user manual](link.to.com\document).
+For more information about the Hardware, please go to the Hardware repository or download [Sensor FeatherWing user manual](link.to.com\document).

-## Softwarre
+## Software

 The Sensor FeatherWing was designed with rapid prototyping in mind.
 Being fully compatible with the Adafruit ecosystem, this FeatherWing allows the user the flexibility to choose the preferred host microcontroller.
 The inherent modularity of the ecosystem allows the FeatherWing to be easily integrated into any project.